What Is Stock Taking and How Does It Benefit Apparel Businesses?

 What is Stock Taking?

-Stock taking is the process of physically verifying and assessing the inventory levels you have on hand.
+Stock taking is the process of conducting a physical inventory and performing a physical inventory count to determine how much inventory and how much stock you have on hand.
 It involves counting the quantity of each item in stock and then matching it with what you have in your records.

 Sometimes referred to as stock counting, the overarching goal of stocktaking is to monitor existing stock, and identify any discrepancies that may exist.
+Regular inventory counts of all inventory items are essential for maintaining accurate records and preventing discrepancies.
+Discrepancies found during stocktaking may arise from human error, theft, or data entry mistakes, and require thorough investigation.
 It provides a snapshot of the current state of your inventory, enabling you to evaluate your stock accuracy, identify potential issues, and make informed decisions regarding procurement, sales, and overall inventory management.

 Importance of Stock Taking